YusufSina/yusufsina/README.md

 ### Hi there 👋

 I am Yusuf Sina.
-I am a undergrad & working for TRA Information Technologies as a software developer.
+I am working for TRA Information Technologies as a software developer.
 I develop web & mobile applications.

 The stuff that I am familiar with;